 Burnaby Meals on Wheels promotes health and independence by providing nutritious, local and affordable food to people who - for physical, social or economic reasons - are unable to meet their dietary needs.

-Burnaby Public Library's Home Library Service delivers materials free of charge, once every four weeks, to Burnaby residents of any age who are confined to home for three months or more because of ill health, frailty, visual or physical disability.
+Burnaby Public Library's Home Library and Accessible Services delivers materials free of charge, once every four weeks, to Burnaby residents of any age who are confined to home for three months or more because of ill health, frailty, visual or physical disability.

 Home Care Nursing is for people who need care at home, temporarily or indefinitely, for a variety of health reasons.